Kish Air Flight 7170: Design flaw

 The safety feature could be overridden by an electromagnetic interference from the aircraft's skid-control unit, which in turn powered the solenoids.
 The interference was produced by the extension of the landing gear.
 The resulting interference energized both flight solenoids (secondary stop), tricking both solenoids and caused them to falsely interpret that the aircraft was already on the ground.
 After powering up both solenoids, the glitch would not disappear for at least 16 seconds.

 In Flight 7170, after extending the landing gear, Captain Hosseini decided to take over the control and lifted the ground range selector in order to enable the thrust to enter the ground range.
 As it was still within the 16 seconds timeframe, the thrust went way back into the reverse range, putting the propellers into reverse and caused the crash.

 Fokker knew about the existence of the glitch and had tried to warn operators about it.
 Following the crash of Luxair Flight 9642 two years earlier, which crashed in the exact similar manner, Fokker issued a mandatory modification on the anti-skid control units to prevent it from emitting electromagnetic interference into the secondary stop.
 The announcement was made in 2003 and all aircraft should have been modified by then, but in Flight 7170 the thrust still managed to enter the reverse range.

 The investigation revealed that the anti-skid control unit of the aircraft involved in the crash was still in the original unmodified condition.
 According to recommendations issued by Fokker, aircraft with unmodified anti-skid control unit were subjected for modification in 2004.
 This included the involved Kish Air Fokker 50, where it was planned to undergo modification in May 2004.

 Final report

 The final report, published in April 2005, concluded that the crash was caused by the movement of the power levers to the back by one of the pilots, causing the thrust to enter the reverse range.

 The General Civil Aviation Authority also listed the following contributing factors:

-Despite of the nature of the crash, investigators only issued 4 recommendations to the involved parties.
+Despite the nature of the crash, investigators only issued 4 recommendations to the involved parties.
 Among those were calls for Dutch Civil Aviation Authority to strongly urge non-compliant operators to modify the anti-skid control unit of the Fokker F50, recommendation for Iranian CAO to stress the importance of proper training and prohibition regarding the use of ground control range during flight, and new calls for ICAO to implement cockpit video camera policy.